 If you know your MMA pretty well, you'll recall that Adesanya's swift rise to superstardom is one of the primary reasons why he is always making the headlines.
 Win, draw, or lose when compared to Blachowicz, who the world knows has a more reserved personality.

 But supposedly, “The Italian Dream” has no say in the matter.
 In that case, Israel Adesanya has only this moment to enjoy his fame and media favours because at the slightest chance he gets, “The Last Style Bender” will be kicked out of the party for good.
-Fans who wish to bet on any future fights between giants can play at new casinos to enjoy competitive odds.
+Fans who wish to bet on any future fights between giants can 2 to enjoy competitive odds.